CyberFlameGO/Carrots-Corrupter/README.md

 # Carrots-Corrupter

-Carrots-Corrupter is a tool that corrupts all your inventory items with carrots
+Carrots-Corrupter is a Minecraft Bukkit plugin that corrupts all your inventory items with carrots.
+`/cc` is the only plugin command